trilltino/yew-scaffold/README.md

 <img width="1918" height="990" alt="Screenshot 2025-08-17 123131" src="https://github.com/user-attachments/assets/a5c65996-605b-42f2-b33c-3896d10fdc6e" />

 Yew Template for Soroban dApps
-A Yew SPA wired directly to Soroban smart contracts.
-Built with Rust, compiled to WebAssembly using Trunk.
+A Yew SPA wired directly to Soroban smart contracts Built with Rust, compiled to WebAssembly
-Freighter wallet integration for account connection and signing.
+Freighter wallet integration
-Client-side routing out of the box (About, Voters, Projects, 404).
-Deployable as static files, so end users only need a browser and Freighter.

-Why it matters
+Soroban Contract Frontend

-This template is a stepping stone to building an entire decentralized apps in Rust.
+This template is a stepping stone to building an entire decentralized apps in Rust

-How it can scale

-Axum as backend: Instead of Express or Next.js, you add Axum.
+What Next?

+Axum as backend
-It runs fast, async-native, and composable with tower middleware.
-It handles API routes, auth, and contract indexing with minimal boilerplate.
-Shared types: Define your domain types in a shared crate.
-Yew, Axum, and Soroban all use the same Rust structs.
-This removes JSON parsing errors that plague JS backends.
+fast , async-native, and composable  handles API routes, auth, and contract indexing Shared types: Define your domain types in a shared crate.
+Yew, Axum, and Soroban all use the same Rust structs - removes JSON parsing errors that occur in JS backends.

-The bigger picture
+Thinking Forward

-Yew + Axum + Soroban is more than just a template.
-It’s a path to a full-stack Rust ecosystem where: You don’t switch between Rust and JavaScript.
+Yew + Axum + Soroban is is a path to a full-stack Rust ecosystem where: You don’t switch between Rust and JavaScript.
 You write once, reuse everywhere.
 You get the speed and safety guarantees of Rust across all layers.
-This makes it possible to create teams of full-stack Rust developers who can build secure, scalable, production-grade dApps without relying on Node.js or TypeScript for the frontend/backend split.
+Opening the ecosystem to  full-stack Rust developers who can build , secure, scalable, production-grade dApps.

 Similarity to Scaffold Stellar